 In Lanesborough, crossing Town Brook to connect Laston Park with Constitution Hill will require building a bridge, said Schroeder, "and we look forward to working with the town to do just that."

 In addition to protecting natural resources and open space, both projects have a historical component.
 The high point on BNRC's Constitution Hill Reserve was the location of a signal fire in 1788, notifying the surrounding towns that the United States had ratified the Constitution.
-In 1921, a red oak was planted at the site to honor local men killed in World War I. It still stands near a large white quartz rock.
+In 1921, a red oak was planted at the site to honor local men killed in World War I.

 The North Adams parcel contains a section of the historic Mahican-Mohawk Trail and early versions of today's Route 2 that replaced the trail.
 This section of steep switchbacks now sees the occasional intrepid hiker, but it was once a bustling foot path connecting trade between the Hudson and Connecticut rivers.